 Williams has been Senior Lecturer (Sculpture) at Queensland College of Art,

 Griffith University.
-In 2025, a portrait of Williams by fellow artist Julie
+A portrait of Williams by fellow artist Julie